helnazsoltani/airbnb-new-user-booking-prediction/README.md

 - The evaluation metric for this problem according to Airbnb is NDCG.
 - Based on NDCG score, Logistic Regression, Xgboosting and Gradient Boosting have highest performances.
 - Hyperparameter tuning for Xgboosting was performed.
-- Feature importance was extracted for Xgboosting and Gradient Boosting.
+- Feature importance was extracted for XGBoosting and Gradient Boosting.

 ### Conclusions:
-- Predicting whether or not a user will book a reservation combined with the marketing strategy is beneficial for business purposes.
+- Predicting whether or not a user will book combined with the marketing strategy is beneficial for business purposes.
 - Predicting which countries are more popular for accommodation booking is beneficial for demand forecasting.
 - Airbnb can build a recommendation system based on these predictions.
 Suggesting the destinations which are similar to the user’s choice (in terms of climate, nature, and things-to-do)